karolow/events-graph-rag/README.md

 ## Battle-tested examples

 1. What are the music events that have more than 1 coordinator and more than 50 participants has taken place after 31.01.2021?
-2. Find events in which Monika Borycka participated alone / with other people.
+2. Find events in which Alice Jones participated alone / with other people.
 3. Find outdoor music events with more than 100 participants.
 4. Find jazz concerts with more than 50 participants that took place after 31.03.2021

 **Hybrid Search Flow (Textual Representation)**